HcxoAlbus/se-hw4-branch/docs/design.md

 - C4 may introduce new changes based on B2.

 During merging, Git can detect differences and help developers integrate code changes.

+## B2 Design Update

+In branch B2, the calculation module is extended with additional mathematical functions.